bluedragon1221/zsh-rust/README.md

 zmodule cowboyd/zsh-rust
 ```

-Volta will be installed and configured for future shell sessions.
+`rustup` as well as a default rust toolchain will be installed and
+configured for future shell sessions.

 [1]: https://rustup.rs